Children of the Chapel: The troupes of child actors

-By the accession of James I in 1603, the Chapels Royal was staffed by a dean, a sub-dean, and 32 gentlemen (both priests and laymen); it also had a choir of 12 boys.
-The age range for the group was never set in stone.
-The boys would join around age 6, and would continue in the group up into their mid 20’s.
-While they were technically no longer children, they did not get kicked out, and instead the number of boys grew in number.
+By the accession of James I in 1603, the Chapels Royal was staffed by a dean, a sub-dean, and 32 gentlemen (both priests and laymen.
+It also had a choir of 12 boys.
+The age range for the group was never set in stone, but generally the boys would join around age 6, and would continue in the group up into their mid 20s.
+Although the older members were technically no longer children, they were not kicked out, and instead the overall number of boys grew.
 William Cornysh, who was Master of the Children from 1509 to 1523, first began the practice of having the boys' choir perform dramatic interludes at Court.
 William Hunnis was Master of the Children of the Chapel from 1566 to 1597; under his stewardship the boys played repeatedly at Court until 1584.

-In 1576 (the same year James Burbage built The Theatre and began the era of popular Elizabethan drama).
-The land in which the theater was on, was initially owned by Sir William, but was negotiated on by Burbage so that way Chamberlain's Men would have a theater to perform in.
-The area was founded by the Dominican Friars in 1278 and bordered the river Thames near London.
-It was known for being a self-governing area, mainly to escape control and power of the mayor.
+In 1576 (the same year James Burbage built The Theatre and began the era of popular Elizabethan drama), the land in which the theater was on, which was initially owned by Sir William, was negotiated on by Burbage so that the Chamberlain's Men would have a theater to perform in.
+The area was founded by the Dominican Friars in 1278 and bordered the River Thames near London.
+It was known for being a self-governing area, mainly to escape control and power of the city's mayor.
 Burbage bought out the first floor hall of the Upper Frater of the theater which would be turned into the Blackfriar Playhouse.
 Hunnis's deputy Richard Farrant rented space in the old Blackfriars priory, and began public performances by the boys.
-For unknown reasons, the troupe did not act at Court after 1584 (though they did give some performances outside London).
-When the Children of Paul's were suppressed in 1590, due to their playwright John Lyly's role in the Marprelate controversy, the fashion for troupes of child actors went into abeyance for the next decade – inevitably affecting the Children of the Chapel.
+For unknown reasons, the troupe did not act at Court after 1584, though they did give some performances outside London.
+When the Children of Paul's were suppressed in 1590, due to their playwright John Lyly's role in the Marprelate controversy, child actor troupes went out of fashion for the next decade, and this inevitably affected the Children of the Chapel.

 (When Marlowe's Dido, Queen of Carthage was published in 1594, it was described as "Played by the Children of Her Majesty's Chapel."
 The uncertainty of that play's date clouds the question of when those performances occurred.)